Watch as Sparks Fly From Truck During High Speed Chase on I-10 - NewsBreak

 I-10 lane closures reported after 18-wheeler plunges into bayou, deputies say

-LIVINGSTON PARISH, La.
-(WAFB) - Emergency officials responded to a crash that killed two people following a pursuit on Monday afternoon, November 21, according to the Livingston Parish Sheriff’s Office.
-The crash reportedly happened on LA Hwy 16 north of Sims Road.
-According to the sheriff, deputies were attempting...

-52-Year-Old Jerome Johnson Died In A Fatal Crash On LA 16 (Denham Springs, LA)

-Louisiana State Police responded to a fatal crash on Saturday morning.
-The crash happened on LA 16 at Vincent Road.
-According to LSP, Jerome Johnson, 52, was driving a 2016 Toyota Corolla westbound on LA 16 when he exited the roadway, struck a pole, and was engulfed in flames.
+DENHAM SPRINGS, La.
+(BRPROUD) — Louisiana State Police are investigating a fatal crash on LA 16 at Vincent Road early Saturday morning.
+According to LSP, a 2016 Toyota Corolla, operated by Jerome Johnson, 52, of Geismar was westbound on LA 16.
+Johnson exited the roadway, hit a pole, and the vehicle became engulfed in flames.
+Johnson had two passengers, Dillon Slaughter, 27, of Geismar, and another unidentified passenger.

-Second Louisiana Woman Arrested as Suspect in Connection with Brawl at Gas Station that Led to a Shooting

-Second Louisiana Woman Arrested as Suspect in Connection with Brawl at Gas Station that Led to a Shooting.
-Louisiana – A second Louisiana woman has been arrested as a suspect in connection with a brawl at a gas station that led to a shooting.
-On November 21, 2022, Ascension Parish Sheriff Bobby Webre, announced that detectives arrested Rhesa Pointer, 41, of Baton Rouge, Louisiana in relation to a shooting incident at a gas station on Hwy.
-73 near I10, which left one person injured.

 brproud.com